acuriousm8/FreedomBrowser/README.md

 ## Status
 I probably won't be updating this much as I made it to bypass school blocks in high school.
 I'm no longer in high school, and it has thus served its purpose.

+### Other notes
+There's some code in there to change user-agent and a list of a bunch of user agents from old browsers and random devices.
+There's also a simple authentication system that just uses the logged-in account's username, which will be uploaded soon.
+I determined more security was not needed as it was only intended to run on high school computers where I was the only one capable of creating and changing usernames (outside of staff).
+It's discord-based because I'm cheap and includes support for trials and a launcher.